Phlebotomy Admission Guidelines

 - Applicants must have a physical examination and the required immunizations completed

-prior to the beginning of PHLE 1020: Phlebotomy II.
+prior to the start of PHLE 1020: Phlebotomy II.

 - Students also must have a current CPR card (American Heart Association, Health Care